 - Check the FMCSA number listed on the company’s website.
 If there isn’t one listed give the company a call and ask for the Motor Carrier Number/ Freight Broker License number.

-Tips on how to avoid a car shipping scam
+How to avoid a car shipping scam?

 There are many different ways you can protect yourself from becoming a victim of a car transport scam.
 Here are some things you can do to ensure the company you choose is a legitimate and reliable car transport company.